nannanmath/GCC-ARM-ASM-Operands-and-Constraints/README.md

 @internal "Q" : An address that is a single base register.
 @internal "Uu" : In Thumb state an address that is valid in 16bit encoding.
 @internal "Uw" : In Thumb state an address that is valid in 16bit encoding, and that can be used for unaligned accesses.
-  (#) The 16-bit post-increment LDR/STR accepted by thumb1_legitimate_address_p are actually LDM/STM instructions, so cannot be used to access unaligned data.
+&nbsp;&nbsp;&nbsp;&nbsp;(#) The 16-bit post-increment LDR/STR accepted by thumb1_legitimate_address_p are actually LDM/STM instructions, so cannot be used to access unaligned data.
 @internal "US" : US is a symbol reference.
 @internal "Uz" : A memory access that is accessible as an LDC/STC operand.